shaina-pachica/Flutter/README.md

 - Co-pilot on VS-Code
     - Convenient for debugging (asking about coding problems) and get code completions

+## Packages

+- get: ^4.6.5
+    - state management package (GetX)
+- permission_handler: ^11.3.0
+    - package for handling permissions
+- image_picker: ^1.1.2
+    - package for picking images from the gallery or camera

 ## Architecture
 1. bindings/
     - handles dependency injection (registering GetX)